NYS School District

 2: This is the basic training workshop for school district claims auditors and related personnel functions.

-3: Two, full-day, advanced topics, Claims Auditors Conferences are held each fall for claims auditors, deputy claims auditors, and school district personnel seeking proficiency in claims auditing.
+3: Three, half-day, advanced topics, Advanced Claims Auditing – Workshops A, B, and C are held for claims auditors, deputy claims auditors, and school district personnel seeking proficiency in claims auditing.

 For school district Claims Auditors and Deputy Claims Auditors, and of interest to Accounts Payable Clerks, Purchasing Agents, Internal Auditors, District Administrators, and Board of Education Member.